matthewbclark/MyWorkRegis/README.md

 In addition, the performance of the CNN on the control and experimental groups will be tested using a sequential neural network with several different Keras applications.
 These will include the ResNet101 architecture, the MobileNet architecture and the VGG16 architecture.
 The accuracy of the algorithm in identifying individual categories, a confusion matrix will also be produced to see which categories the algorithm has difficulty identifying.

 This lab will utilize code created by Iftekher Mamum (2019).
 This code was chosen for its ability to quickly iterate through epochs, its higher accuracy and the ease at which it can create and display a confusion matrix.
+Its use of the VGG16 algorithm worked out well for this practicum because this architecture possesses fewer layers (Mamun 2016) and this allowed it to run quickly.
+Due to the pandemic, only local internet resources could be used, which were prone to going offline at inoppurtune times.
+This model allowed the code to be run and tested in about an hour, which allowed for more experimentation with the code.

 **METHODS:**